 - Desired minimum English language proficiency scores for this M.A. include: 6.5 on IELTS; 227 on TOEFL (CBT), 567 on TOEFL (PBT), or a 86 on TOEFL (iBt), with the following minimum subscores on the TOEFL (iBT): 20 in reading, 20 in listening, 24 in speaking, and 22 in writing.

 - Students not meeting these minimum desired scores will not be considered for conditional admission.

-Visit the higher education and student affairs website for more information including program mission, courses and answers to frequently asked questions.
+Visit the higher education and student affairs website (HESA) for more information including program mission, courses and answers to frequently asked questions.